datanav/docs/training/050_microservices/020_Beginner.rst

-There is the `Sesam Community at GitHub <https://github.com/sesam-community>`_ for hosting microservice source code, and there is the `Sesam Community at DockerHub <https://hub.docker.com/u/sesamcommunity>`_ for hosting the microservice docker images.
+There is the `Sesam Community at GitHub <https://github.com/sesam-community>`_ for hosting microservice source code, and there is the `Sesam Community at DockerHub <https://hub.docker.com/u/sesamcommunity>`_ for hosting microservice docker images.

 When writing microservices we recommend putting the source code into Sesam's community at GitHub so that it can be shared and reused in other projects